hackclub/outernet/the-lab/pr_lighting.md

 * You will have access to a projecter and/or a whiteboard
 * if you need any props, please let us know!
 ### Plan
 > What do you want  to have your lighting talk about?
-It can be about anything like art to why JSX is bad, as long it's apporaite!
+It can be about anything like art to why JSX is bad, as long it's appropriate
 > How would the talk look like?
 Mention if you're going to have slides!!

 * I want to talk about why tabs are better than spaces